scalalandio/chimney/docs/docs/supported-patching.md

     )
     // expected output:
     // User(id = 10, email = "updated@@example.com", phone = 1234567890L)

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[User, UserPatch] = Patcher.derive[User, UserPatch]
+    // or (if you want to pass overrides): val patcher2: Patcher[User, UserPatch] = Patcher.define[User, UserPatch]
+      .buildPatcher
     ```

 The field `phone` remained the same as in the original `user`, while the optional e-mail string got updated from